dxw/playbook/src/user-research/choosing-and-using-analysis-and-synthesis-methods.md

 On most of our projects, we expect to do many different research activities, with different groups of participants.
 Through these activities we will produce a *rich collection of different kinds of data*, such as notes or transcripts from interviews, videos of usability tests, completed boards or worksheets from workshops, responses from questionnaires.
 Along with any initial findings we created and shared after each activity.

+An important part of our work is triangulating this rich collection to:

+* strengthen and increase the credibility of our specific findings
+* identify contradictions, gaps and biases that may need further research and analysis to resolve
-On these projects an important part of our work is combining this rich data collection to create a detailed, coherent and compelling picture of the most important things we have learned.
+* create a detailed, coherent and compelling picture of the most important things we have learned across the project, particularly in discovery and alpha projects

 On some projects we have access to large, numerical data sets - *big data*.
 This might be performance data or operational data from a service, data collected by social scientists in government research projects, or government statistics produced by the ONS (Office for National Statistics).